srgrmsh/asteroids_ta/README.md

 - Screen wrapping
 - Maximum asteroid limit

+### Bullet System
+- Space key to fire bullets
+- Bullets travel in the direction the player is facing
+- Bullets are destroyed when hitting asteroids or leaving screen bounds
+- Fire rate control to prevent rapid firing
+- Collision detection with circular bounds
+- Score points awarded for asteroid destruction

 ### Game Management
 - Score tracking with time-based points
 - Life management system